omkar-334/Probability-with-R/Week-3.md

 #### Law of large numbers
 		As more observations are collected, the proportion of occurences with a particular outcome converges to the probability of that outcome.
+		Larger the sample size, the more convincing the evidence from that sample.
 		P(heads) in
 		10 throws /=/ 0.5
 		1000 throws = 0.5

+#### Gambler's fallacy(Law of averages)
+		Random processes are expected to compensate for previous outcomes
 		Objects are memoryless
 		The next outcome does not depend on the previous outcome

-#### Gambler's fallacy(Law of averages)
-		Random processes are expected to compensate for previous outcomes

 #### Disjoint events
 		Mutually exclusive events cannot happen at the same time
 		A student canot both fail and pass a class.
 		P(A and B)=0
 ![disjoint](https://github.com/omkar-334/Probability-with-R/assets/40126336/1ba36cbf-693f-4c4d-8043-cd18c64cc35a)
 ![djunion](https://github.com/omkar-334/Probability-with-R/assets/40126336/0785243d-4b48-41c0-a52b-884932e58bce)
 ![nondjunion](https://github.com/omkar-334/Probability-with-R/assets/40126336/1141dc1c-12f9-4bf3-8d36-50798fca875b)